 This article on Getting Help with Your Site lays out our recommendations for freelancers / agencies based on theme or eCommerce plugin types – most recommendations are at the end.
-We’ll summarize some here based on platform.

-As a brief overview, agencies will be more expensive, but offer more “hand-holding” – someone will always answer your email, you don’t have to worry about your developer getting sick or being on vacation, and they can typically handle any projects.
+As a brief overview, agencies tend to be more expensive, but offer more “hand-holding” – someone will always answer your email, you don’t have to worry about your developer getting sick or being on vacation, and they can typically handle any projects.
 Freelancers are typically less expensive and you can typically develop a long-term relationship with a good freelancer.

 If you’re looking for a very large agency, please get in touch and we can point you in the right direction.
 Note that I may not have worked directly with everyone on the list that follows.
 However, if I’m including them, it’s because they’ve been recommended to me with positive feedback by several other parties.

 Looking for small jobs?
 Try accepting bids on Codeable, which is a great place to find developers for small customizations.